Crystal structure: Classification by symmetry

 The defining property of a crystal is its inherent symmetry.
 Performing certain symmetry operations on the crystal lattice leaves it unchanged.
 All crystals have translational symmetry in three directions, but some have other symmetry elements as well.
 For example, rotating the crystal 180° about a certain axis may result in an atomic configuration that is identical to the original configuration; the crystal has twofold rotational symmetry about this axis.
 In addition to rotational symmetry, a crystal may have symmetry in the form of mirror planes, and also the so-called compound symmetries, which are a combination of translation and rotation or mirror symmetries.
 A full classification of a crystal is achieved when all inherent symmetries of the crystal are identified.

 Lattice systems

-Lattice systems are a grouping of crystal structures according to the axial system used to describe their lattice.
-Each lattice system consists of a set of three axes in a particular geometric arrangement.
+Lattice systems are a grouping of crystal structures according to the point groups of their lattice.
 All crystals fall into one of seven lattice systems.
-They are similar to, but not quite the same as the seven crystal systems.
+They are related to, but not the same as the seven crystal systems.

-The simplest and most symmetric, the cubic or isometric system, has the symmetry of a cube, that is, it exhibits four threefold rotational axes oriented at 109.5° (the tetrahedral angle) with respect to each other.
+The most symmetric, the cubic or isometric system, has the symmetry of a cube, that is, it exhibits four threefold rotational axes oriented at 109.5° (the tetrahedral angle) with respect to each other.
 These threefold axes lie along the body diagonals of the cube.
-The other six lattice systems, are hexagonal, tetragonal, rhombohedral (often confused with the trigonal crystal system), orthorhombic, monoclinic and triclinic.
+The other six lattice systems, are hexagonal, tetragonal, rhombohedral (often confused with the trigonal crystal system), orthorhombic, monoclinic and triclinic which is the least symmetrical as it possess only identity (E).